Composable Verification in the Circuit-Model via Magic-Blindness: Proofs for Blindness

-In this section, we aim to prove the important Reduction to Pauli Deviations lemma, that we hereby re-state. \paulidev* \begin{proof} In this proof, we aim to show that the total system can be described by the state formulated in the lemma, after interacting with any unbounded Server.
-We will show that because of the perfect one-time pad of the state sent by the Client, maintained until decoding of the measurement outcomes, any malicious Server behavior can be reduced to a convex combination of Pauli deviations applied before the measurements after an honest execution of the protocol. \paragraph{State sent to the Server.} We start by writing the total state sent to the Server alongside computation branch $\b'$.
-This includes the initial one-time-pad of all qubits with keys $\a, \r$ and secret pre-rotation of ancillas with angles $\boldsymbol{\theta}=(\theta_1, ..., \theta_t)$, as well as the classical registers carrying rotation angles denoted by the $2\times t-$bit string $\boldsymbol{\delta}_{\b'}$.
+In this section, we aim to prove the important Reduction to Pauli Deviations lemma, that we hereby re-state. \paulidev*

+\begin{proof} In this proof, we aim to show that the total system can be described by the state formulated in the lemma, after interacting with any unbounded Server.
+In what follows, $\rho$ represents the classical input $\x$ encoded in a quantum state.

+\paragraph{State sent to the Server.} We start by writing the total state sent to the Server alongside computation branch $\b'$.
+This includes the initial one-time-pad of all qubits with keys $\a, \r$ and secret pre-rotation of ancillas with angles $\boldsymbol{\theta}=(\theta_1, ..., \theta_t)$, as well as the classical registers carrying rotation angles denoted by the $2\times t$-bit string $\boldsymbol{\delta}_{\b'}$.
 Let $\rho\otimes \rho_\A$ denote the input state tensored with the ancilla qubits, and without loss of generality, let $\ketbra0^{\otimes w}$ be the initial state of a private working register held by the Server.
-From the POV of the Client having sampled secrets $\a, \r, \boldsymbol{\theta}$, the description of the total state held by the Server is thus
+From the point of view of the Client having sampled secrets $\a, \r, \boldsymbol{\theta}$, the description of the total state held by the Server is thus